Post 9/11 GI Bill Guide For Spouses and Dependents

 Those attending school using transferred Post 9/11 GI Bill benefits may qualify for a housing stipend based on the service member’s eligibility.

-If the service member has full GI Bill eligibility (based on time in service and other factors) you may qualify for 100% of the housing benefit.
-But the rate of payment of that housing benefit depends on whether you attend full or part-time and whether you attend in-person, online, or a combination of both.
+If the service member has full GI Bill eligibility (based on time in service and other factors), you may qualify for 100% of the housing benefit.
+But the payment rate for that housing benefit depends on whether you attend full or part-time and whether you attend in person, online, or a combination of both.

 How to Use Transferred Post 9/11 GI Bill Benefits

 You can use Post 9/11 GI Bill benefits for undergraduate or graduate studies.
-You can use these benefits to take distance learning, online classes, and in some cases you may be able to qualify for tutoring, work-study, or co-op training.
+You can use these benefits to take distance learning and online classes, and in some cases, you may be able to qualify for tutoring, work-study, or co-op training.
 In some cases, you may be able to use the GI Bill to offset testing fees.

 Expiration Dates For Post 9/11 GI Bill Benefits

-GI Bill benefits may expire depending on when the servicemember departed active duty.
+GI Bill benefits may expire when the servicemember departs active duty.
 Those who left military service before 2013 and their spouse/dependents have 15 years to use GI Bill benefits once they have either retired from the military or separated without retiring.

 What To Know Before Applying For Post 9/11 GI Bill Benefits